Welcome to Costa Rica!

 -Group size: 16 max, average 15

 -Physical rating: Moderate.
-Some activities might include moderate physical activity like hiking, walking, etc.
+Some activities include physical activity like hiking.

 Travel connects us.
 Community keeps us connected.